nirbhayyyy18/Apexplanet-project/README.md

 ## **Introduction**

-The **BASIC CRUD APP** provides a platform where users can first **register** and **log in** to access their profile.
+The **PostEdge** provides a platform where users can first **register** and **log in** to access their profile.
 After logging in, users can perform various **CRUD operations on posts**, such as creating, reading, updating, and deleting posts.
 They can also update their own **profile**, view their details, and search for any posts through the search functionality.

 Additionally, the app implements **pagination** to manage large amounts of data and supports the assignment of **different roles** such as **User**, **Admin**, and **Editor**.
 Each role has different levels of access and privileges, ensuring smooth management of the website.